Anchorage Assembly

 The Anchorage Assembly is the governing body of Anchorage, Alaska.
-The Assembly has eleven members elected to three-year terms from six districts.
+The Assembly has twelve members elected to three-year terms from six districts.
 It is responsible for creating and approving the city's annual budget, appropriating municipal funding, and managing elections.
 Seats in the Assembly are officially nonpartisan.

 Current composition

-All 11 members are elected from districts known as sections.
-Five of the sections elect two members from designated seats, while the remaining section elects one member.
+All 12 members are elected from geographic districts.
+All districts elect two members from designated area.